Position Title: Exhibit Technician

 - assist in delegating appropriate maintenance and repair tasks to shop volunteers

-- As part of the museum maintenance team, may perform other museum repair, maintenance, landscaping, and occasional other activities as needed.
+- As part of the museum maintenance team, may perform other museum repairs, maintenance, landscaping, and occasionally other activities as needed.

 - Other duties as assigned

 - Supervised by the Senior Manager of Exhibits.